 The design of your fridge can assist in determining whether or not it will function properly in unheated spaces.
 The chest freezer design which opens at the top tend to have tight seals but take up more floor space.
 On the other hand, upright refrigerators help in organizing food, but their seals are not as tight as the chest style.
 While you can maximize the space in your house by placing your freezer in the garage; its design will determine how much space will be occupied.

 According to the Department of Energy, “ENERGY STAR-qualified refrigerators use 15% less energy than non-qualified models.”
 Therefore no matter which freezer you put in a garage always opt for a design that has the Energy Star label.
 Also, go for those with tight door seals to help save energy consumption.

 Placing your refrigerator or freezer in the garage can help save on space, time and energy.
 A freezer can also save you the extra money and time needed to make frequent trips to a grocery store.
-Your appliance will stay in good shape with maintenance scheduled with a qualified technician.
+Your appliance will stay in good shape with maintenance scheduled with a qualified refrigerator repair technician.

 January 10th, 2017

 Would you like to reduce the number of harsh chemicals you use in your home?
 Doing so is inexpensive and simple.
 Consider these appliance cleaning tips that use safe, natural ingredients you probably already have in your pantry.